Lutfullah Khan: Photography and filming

 One memorable documentary was about a cricket match between the Pakistani Prime minister, his cabinet and the parliament members at the Karachi Gymkhana.
 One side was led by Mohammad Ali Bogra and the other by Maulvi Tamizuddin Khan.
 The minister Mr. Chittophadia was bowling in his dhoti and Tamizuddin was batting in his sherwani, New Age Islam reported.

 Other collections

 His personal gallery displays rare photographs, photography equipment, sound recording equipment and accessories, drawing instrument and stationery items used in documenting the collections, International and Pakistani coins, stamps and matchboxes.

-A notable album in the collection of old Hindi and Hollywood movies posters, some of them dating back to twenties.
+A notable album in the collection of old Hindi and Hollywood movies posters, some of them dating back to the 1920s.

 He has also transcribed all the Urdu Ghazals of Mirza Ghalib into Latin script.

-Literary works
+Literary works by him

 Lutfullah authored a number of books in Urdu.
 Some of his works include Pehlu (1941), Bachpan ke Waqqaiyat (1991), Tamashay-e-Ahl-e-Qalam (1996), Sur Ki Talaash (1997), Hijraton Ke Silsile (an autobiography) (1998) and Zindagi Ik Safar (2000).